jixjia/face-api-atm-application/README.md

 Paste your speaker API key and click go, follow the instruction on the screen to create your verificationProfileId

 ### api.py
 Go to your Twilio account page and find your Twilio phone number.
 Copy and paste this number (including the '+' and country code) to #YOUR_TWILLIO_PHONE_NUMBER

 ### Running the application
-Run main.py with python3.x using Anaconda prompt
+Run ``main.py`` with python3.x to start the program.
-Wait for a few seconds until the console shows "Running on http://localhost:5000/" Open Chrome and go to localhost:5000
+Wait for a few seconds until the console shows "Running on http://localhost:5000/"
+Open Chrome/Firefox (note IE and Edge is not officially supported)

 ## Screenshots